roncli/roncli.com/README.md

 * Updated DCL stats to show if a player is unranked as opposed to showing them in position 0.
 * Upgraded file upload system for latest multer version.
 * Updated DCL YouTube playlist to be configurable.
 * Fixed bug with Facebook meta tags not HTML encoding.
+* Fixed bug with certain files being unable to be downloaded.

 1.1
 ---